osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex4-hardware-diffs.md

 ### Yet another queue syntax

-Earlier today, you learned about the `queue` statement and some of the different ways it can be invoked to submit multiple jobs.
+Earlier, you learned about the `queue` statement and some of the different ways it can be invoked to submit multiple jobs.
 Similar to the `queue from` statement to submit jobs based on lines from a specific file, you can use `queue in` to submit jobs based on a list directly from your submit file: